-DevOpsDays KC will be held in Downtown Kansas City, MO at the Uptown Theater on Thursday September 21st 2017 and Friday September 22nd 2017.
+DevOpsDays KC will be held in Kansas City, MO at Plexpod Westport Commons on Thursday October 24th, 2019 and Friday October 25th, 2019.

 If you’re out-of-town and would like to submit a talk, great!
-If you’re talk is selected and will need lodging, we will try our best to fund a portion (if not all) of your travel and lodging needs.
+If your talk is selected and you will need lodging, we will try our best to fund a portion (if not all) of your travel and lodging needs.

 The Call for Proposals is your chance to be a more active part in the conference, and place your mark on the DevOps community.
 We encourage a wide range of original material, with a focus on new presenters.